screncil/Telegram-Spammer/README.md

-# Telegram Spammer
+# Telegram Spammer Guide
     With this project you can spam for all people or groups your text

     Max messages is 99 !